ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 The time of a minute is reduced to 0.9 seconds (900 milli seconds).<br>
 #nnnn were nnnn is the delay between minutes in milli seconds.

-### % = Fire display
-Shows a fire on the display in some clocks with a 12 x12 LED-matrix design installed

 ### % = Switch between SK6812 and WS2812 LED strip
 With this option the used LED strip can be changed.
 The clock is equipped with on of these to types of LED strips.
 A Reset of all settings by sending a R in the menu will not change this LED strip selection.

+### $ = Fire display
+Shows a fire on the display in some clocks with a 12 x12 LED-matrix design installed

+### ( = Turns additional optional LEDs On/Off
+The clock can optionally be equipped with an extra logo text.

+### ) = Turns HET/IS/WAS On/Off
+IT/IS/ WAS is always off

 ### @ = Restart MCU
 @ will restart the MCU.
 This is handy when the SSID, et cetera are changed and the program must be restarted.
 Settings will not be deleted.